miju303/CodeSoft_Machinelearning/README.md

-💼 CodeSoft Internship – Machine Learning Projects Welcome to my Machine Learning Internship repository as part of the CodeSoft Internship Program.
+💼 CodSoft Internship – Machine Learning Projects Welcome to my Machine Learning Internship repository as part of the CodSoft Internship Program.
 This repo includes the tasks I successfully completed during the internship, focusing on real-world ML applications.

 📂 Projects Overview